 When you experience a traumatic event, your brain goes into survival mode.
 This response isn’t just a fleeting feeling; it can create lasting changes in the physical structure and function of your brain.
 While the entire brain is a connected network, a few key areas are particularly vulnerable to the effects of trauma.
 Understanding how these regions are impacted can help explain why you might feel, think, and react differently after a life-altering event.
 It validates that what you’re experiencing is a real, physiological response to what happened.

-The Amygdala: Your Brain’s Fear Center
+The Amygdala: How Trauma Affects Your Fear Response

 Think of the amygdala as your brain’s smoke detector.
 Its job is to scan for danger and trigger the “fight-or-flight” response to keep you safe.
 After a traumatic event like a serious automobile accident, the amygdala can become overactive and hypersensitive.
 It’s like the smoke detector is now set off by a piece of toast.
 This heightened state of alert can leave you feeling constantly on edge, anxious, or irritable.
 It makes it difficult to relax, calm down, or get a good night’s sleep because your internal alarm system is always sounding, even when there is no real threat present.